cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 ## ToDo:

+* Solve performance issues...
+* Refactor new MeshLines modes into a better system
 * MORE TEXTURES
-* Allow dragging polygons in HaxMapper for realtime adjustments
+* Allow dragging polygons in HaxMapper for realtime adjustments?
 * Add adjustable speed throttling properties to speed/slow the rate at which program changes happen - use adjustable modulos
-	* big changes should happen manually, or if it hasn't happened in 5 minutes or so...
 * Use solid colors vs. using any alpha, since this is faster

-#### Add UDP messages into group management
-* Average color for each structure
-* Use tringle centroid to get color from each mapped polygon

 #### Texture manager to distribute textures between groups and group items*
 * sweeping/traversing